 Groups are kept small – a maximum of eight – so that everyone has the chance to benefit from individual time and attention as well as group discussions.
 All groups are designed to learn new information but also for active participation, sharing our views and opinions, and learning from each other and from issues and questions that arise naturally throughout the week.

-All courses run Monday, Tuesday, Thursday, Friday – Wednesday and Saturday are free days for boat trips, car hire, beach time, private readings or doing absolutely nothing at all.
+All courses run Friday, Saturday, Monday, Tuesday – with Sunday and Wednesday free days for boat trips, car hire, beach time, private readings or doing absolutely nothing at all.

 The course comprises 17 hours of study time:

 Arrival.
 The day is yours to settle in – sunbathe, swim, siesta, followed by first night group meal in Nidri.

 Study hours 11.00 – 1.00

 Lunch/swim at the villa 12.30 – 1.30